- China Tours +

 Shenzhen is located in between Guangzhou and Hong Kong.
 It is a huge manufacturing center that has sprung up overnight.
 Feeding off the success of its neighbors, it is ranked fourth in China for industrial output, manufacturing higher technology products than Guangzhou in general, and with several of its own successful sunrise companies.

 Guangzhou (Canton) is a mighty manufacturing base, drawing millions from the countryside to work in its factories.
 Vast quantities of clothing, electronics, plastic goods, and toys are shipped from Guangzhou all over the world.
 A city that has sprung up recently with China's economic boom, it hosts the biannual China Import and Export Fair or Canton Fair.

 Chengdu is an exception among large Chinese cities.
-It's the only urban area of over 7 million people not in East China, near the Pacific coast.
-The largest city in mostly mountainous or arid West China, it is a concentration of the population of the Sichuan Basin.
+The largest city in mostly mountainous or arid West China, it is a concentration of the population of the fertile Sichuan Basin.
 The pace of life is the most relaxed of China's large cities.

-Though industry does play a part in Chengdu's economy, its growth is more a result of the tide of urbanization driving the rural population towards the cities in search of better paid work, than of foreign or domestic investment.
-With Chengdu being the lone large city in Sichuan Province people gravitate there.
+Though industry does play a part in Chengdu's economy and there has been significant domestic investment, its growth is mainly a result of the tide of urbanization driving the rural population towards the cities in search of a better life.
+With Chengdu being the lone large city in huge Sichuan Province, the province's over 80 million people gravitate there.

 Dongguan is a little-known but huge manufacturing city, between Guangzhou and Shenzhen, ranked fourth in China for exports.
 It has also grown phenomenally in the last couple of decades.
 It employs huge numbers of rural factory workers, producing electronic items and other hardware, like computer peripherals.